Skip to content

 Tablespoons to Teaspoons Quick Reference

 1 tablespoon = 3 teaspoons.
 1 teaspoon = 5 ml.
-This relationship is fixed regardless of ingredient.
+That relationship is fixed no matter the ingredient.
 So if you need ⅔ tablespoon, that's 2 teaspoons.
-If you need ½ tablespoon, that's 1½ teaspoons.
+Half a tablespoon?
+That's 1½ teaspoons.

 Pro Tips for Small Measure Accuracy

 Level your tablespoon.
-A heaping tablespoon of flour can weigh 50% more than a level one.
-Always level off dry ingredients with the back of a knife for consistent results.
+A heaping tablespoon of flour can weigh 50% more than a leveled one.
+Always sweep off dry ingredients with the back of a knife.
+It sounds fussy, but it makes a real difference in baking.

 Use a scale for baking.
-When a recipe calls for 2 tablespoons of an ingredient, using grams eliminates the variability of how you fill and level the spoon.
-The scale is always objective.
+When a recipe calls for 2 tablespoons of something, measuring in grams removes all the variability of how you fill and level the spoon.
+The scale doesn't care about technique — it just gives you the number.

-Nested tablespoon sets vary.
-Some sets have slightly different volumes.
-If precision matters (professional baking, food photography), buy a calibrated set and verify with water: 1 tablespoon should hold 15 ml exactly.
+Nested tablespoon sets aren't all equal.
+Some have slightly different volumes.
+If precision matters to you, buy a calibrated set and test it: 1 tablespoon should hold exactly 15 ml of water.

 Frequently Asked Questions